-A lot of concepts and frameworks about emotions are already available.
-In this paper I argue for a new holistic view of the relation between the unconscious and the conscious information processing part of our brain.
-Although a lot of research has been done since the 80ties of last century [1], still important questions are unanswered [2].
-The most accepted view on emotion is a modular sub component of our cognitive system linked and related to a lot of cognitive functions [3].
-This conceptualization is also leading the design and architecture of entertainment robots [4].
-I will argue for a different view so that designers of such kind of systems are better supported than nowadays.
+In this paper we argue for a new holistic view of the relation between the unconscious and the conscious information processing part of our brain.
+Although a lot of research has been done since the 80s of last century, still important questions are unanswered [3].
+The most accepted view on emotion is that it is a modular subcomponent of our cognitive system linked and related to a lot of cognitive functions [4].
+This conceptualization is also leading the design and architecture of entertainment robots [5].
+We will argue for a different view so that designers of such kind of systems are better supported than nowadays.

-One of the main characteristics of emotions is their richness, heterogeneity, vagueness and openness for multiple interpretations [5].
+Several of the main characteristics of emotions are their richness, heterogeneity, vagueness and openness for multiple interpretations [6].
 This is one of the most interesting but also often overlooked and underestimated aspect of emotions.
-I will argue for a new way of how to conceptualize emotions as a central aspect between the unconscious and the conscious information processing.
+We will argue for a new way of how to conceptualize emotions as a central aspect between the unconscious and the conscious information processing.